LibrariesHacked/librarieshacked.github.io/_posts/2020-09-24-web-accessibility.md

   - Public sector websites
 ---

-An earlier post [public library websites](https://blog.librarydata.uk/public-library-websites/), looked at common problems with library websites.
+An earlier post, [public library websites](https://blog.librarydata.uk/public-library-websites/), looked at common problems with library websites.

-One of these was accessibility, and the importance for libraries to make web content that everyone could access.
+One of these was accessibility, and the importance for libraries to make web content everyone can access.

 ### What is web accessibility?

-It is already necessary to make adjustments to ensure services can be used by all citizens.
-But the Public Sector Bodies Accessibility Regulations 2018 went further for web accessibility.
-Public sector websites should be accessible to a particular level: AA from the [WCAG 2.1 standard](https://www.gov.uk/service-manual/helping-people-to-use-your-service/understanding-wcag).
+It is already necessary to ensure services can be used by all citizens.
+But the Public Sector Bodies Accessibility Regulations 2018 address web accessibility.
+Public sector websites should be accessible to level AA from the [WCAG 2.1 standard](https://www.gov.uk/service-manual/helping-people-to-use-your-service/understanding-wcag).
 They must also publish an Accessibility Statement, which should say how this has been achieved, and plans to address any problems.

 2018?
 Old news!
-There has been two years to allow websites to get up to standard, with time up on 23rd September 2020.
+There's been two years to allow websites to get up to standard, with time up on 23rd September 2020.
 More comprehensive guidelines are available at [accessibility requirements for public sector websites and apps](https://www.gov.uk/guidance/accessibility-requirements-for-public-sector-websites-and-apps).

 A common example of inaccessible web content is links with the text 'click here'.
 People do this because they've seen it a lot.
 But it makes little sense when you consider that to 'click' is not always relevant, unless using a mouse.
 And the word 'here' is only valid when looking at the page.
 It makes assumptions about how the user interacts with web pages.